ikko/sym/docs/paper/A_Principled_Framework.md

-     In contrast to persistent graph  databases like Neo4j (which employs a Labeled Property Graph model      [4])  or RDF  triple stores, «symbol» is designed primarily for in-memory symbolic computation and  dynamic  model construction.
-While graph databases excel at storing massive, persistent  graphs and provide mature, declarative query languages like Cypher or SPARQL [5], «symbol»      offers  greater agility for rapid prototyping, deep integration with imperative Python code,  and avoids the overhead of database serialization and network communication.
+     In contrast to persistent graph  databases like Neo4j (which employs a Labeled Property Graph model      [4])  or RDF  triple stores, «symb» is designed primarily for in-memory symbic computation and  dynamic  model construction.
+While graph databases excel at storing massive, persistent  graphs and provide mature, declarative query languages like Cypher or SPARQL [5], «symb»      offers  greater agility for rapid prototyping, deep integration with imperative Python code,  and avoids the overhead of database serialization and network communication.
 It fills   a  niche  for applications where the knowledge graph is constructed, manipulated, and analyzed   as    an   integral part of a program's runtime logic, rather than as an external,